WladimirSidorenko/DiscourseSenser/README.rst

 Beware, that this package does not include any pre-trained models.
-Due to a big size of the serialized files, we cannot add them all to this git project, but feel free to contact `the author`_ of this program to obtain the PDTB models from him directly.
+Due to a big size of the serialized files, we cannot add them all to the git project and default source distribution, but feel free to contact `the author`_ of this program to obtain the PDTB models from him directly.

 Usage
 =====